TheOdinProject/curriculum/foundations/html_css/flexbox/flexbox-alignment.md

 #### Gap

 One very useful feature of flex is the `gap` property.
-Setting `gap` on a flex container simply adds a specified space between flex items, similar to adding a margin to the items themselves. `gap` is a _new_ property so it doesn't show up in many resources yet, but it works reliably in all modern browsers, so it is safe to use and very handy!
+Setting `gap` on a flex container adds a specified space between flex items, similar to adding a margin to the items themselves. `gap` is a _new_ property so it doesn't show up in many resources yet, but it works reliably in all modern browsers, so it is safe to use and very handy!
 Adding `gap: 8px` to the centered example above produces the result below.

 <p class="codepen" data-height="300" data-default-tab="html,result" data-slug-hash="qBjZyea" data-editable="true" data-user="TheOdinProjectExamples" style="height: 300px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;">
   <span>See the Pen <a href="https://codepen.io/TheOdinProjectExamples/pen/qBjZyea">